Contents of this Post

 “For those who accept the Bible as God’s Word … there are five issues that are non-negotiable,” wrote Warren, a Southern Baptist, to fellow pastors across the country.
 “To me, they’re not even debatable, because God’s Word is clear on these issues.

 These were non-negotiable issues about which Warren said the Bible was clear.

 Warren offered no evidence from the biblical witness to support his assertions….
 Nor did he bother to explain how he came up with a list that ignores the teachings of Jesus, the Hebrew prophets, and the Mosaic code….

+How is it that a Baptist pastor’s language and list are identical to those of a rightwing Catholic?
+[Karl Keating, President of “Catholic Answers”] ….
 Warren’s position is really Keating’s position.
 The only difference is that Warren did not credit Catholic moral tradition for his argument.
 Instead, he claimed that he got it from the Bible, something that Keating doesn’t claim.

 - First, Warren didn’t give credit where credit was due….

-Warren reads from a small Bible.
+Warren reads from a very small Bible.